 If the port has not been pre-configured, the agent uses the default port number (9876.)
-This port is also used as default by the Acronis Backup & Recovery 11.5 Management Console.
+This port is also used as default by the Acronis Backup Management Console.

-9.2 Connecting to a machine booted from media
+9.2 Preparing to work under bootable media

 Once a machine boots from bootable media, the machine terminal displays a startup window with the IP address(es) obtained from DHCP or set according to the pre-configured values.
+You can change the network settings before or after starting the work.